 Everybody up that way lives off some branch.

-other spellings: creek, stream, brook, run, and holler branch
+variations: creek, stream, brook, run, holler branch

 ★ When an Appalachian says "branch," don’t picture a tree limb - they mean water.
 It’s one of the most common words in mountain place-names. ★

-Origin
+Origin and Etymology

 The use of "branch" for a stream comes from Old English "bryce," meaning break or division.
 In America, especially Appalachia and the South, it came to mean a small watercourse branching off a larger creek or river.

-Notes
+Usage Notes

 "Branch" is still widely used in Appalachian English and often appears on maps, road signs, and family histories.
 Outsiders may mistake it for "limb," but locals know it’s about water.
 Plurals like "the branches" can refer to a tangle of small creeks in the hills.